elf-mouse/mac/brew/Q&A.md

 Q: `brew install findutils --with-default-names` ## This will cause 'brew doctor' to issue Warning: Putting non-prefixed findutils in your path can cause python builds to fail.

 A: `brew install findutils`

+---

+Q: Warning: The default Caskroom location has moved to `/usr/local/Caskroom`.

+A: `mv /opt/homebrew-cask/Caskroom /usr/local` and `brew cask install --force` them